Self-replicating machine: Prospects for implementation

 As the use of industrial automation has expanded over time, some factories have begun to approach a semblance of self-sufficiency that is suggestive of self-replicating machines.
 However, such factories are unlikely to achieve "full closure" until the cost and flexibility of automated machinery comes close to that of human labour and the manufacture of spare parts and other components locally becomes more economical than transporting them from elsewhere.
 As Samuel Butler has pointed out in Erewhon, replication of partially closed universal machine tool factories is already possible.
 Since safety is a primary goal of all legislative consideration of regulation of such development, future development efforts may be limited to systems which lack either control, matter, or energy closure.
 Fully capable machine replicators are most useful for developing resources in dangerous environments which are not easily reached by existing transportation systems (such as outer space).

 An artificial replicator can be considered to be a form of artificial life.
 Depending on its design, it might be subject to evolution over an extended period of time.
 However, with robust error correction, and the possibility of external intervention, the common science fiction scenario of robotic life run amok will remain extremely unlikely for the foreseeable future.

+In fiction

+Authors who have used self-replicating machine in works of fiction include: Philip K. Dick, Arthur C. Clarke, Karel Čapek: (R.U.R.: Rossum’s Universal Robots (1920)), John Sladek (The Reproductive System), Samuel Butler (Erewhon), Dennis E. Taylor and E. M. Forster (The Machine Stops (1909)).